ml6team/fondant/docs/runners/local.md

 ### Local Runner

 Leverages [docker compose](https://docs.docker.com/compose/).
-The local runner is mainly aimed at helping you develop fondant pipelines and components faster since it allows you to develop on your local machine or a Virtual Machine.
+The local runner is mainly aimed at helping you develop fondant datasets and components faster since it allows you to develop on your local machine or a Virtual Machine.
 This enables you to quickly iterate on development.
-Once you have a pipeline developed, Switching to either the [Vertex](vertex.md) or [Kubeflow](kfp.md) runners offers many advantages such as the ability to assign specific hardware requirements, better monitoring and pipeline reproducibility.
+Once you have a dataset developed, Switching to either the [Vertex](vertex.md) or [Kubeflow](kfp.md) runners offers many advantages such as the ability to assign specific hardware requirements, better monitoring and reproducibility.

 In order to use the local runner, you need to have a recent version of [docker-compose](https://docs.docker.com/compose/install/) installed.